The DNA Purity indicates the extent to

 determine the purity of DNA isolated from Leguminous seeds such as Cajanus cajan (The Pigeon pea ) , Pisum sativum (The Pea) and Vicia faba (The Field bean ).

 isolate the DNA from The Field bean , The Pea and The Pigeon pea.

 assess the Absorbance using the UV Spectrophotometer.

 4.1.
 Sample collection

 The Samples (field pea , pigeon pea and pea) were purchased

-from the local market at Vyasarpadi.
-The pods were removed and washed with
+from the local market at Perambur.
+The pods were removed.
+The seeds were washed

 Buffer – was prepared by dissolving 3ml of 10% Cetyltrimethyl ammonium bromide